sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Create a new HockeyApp connection_

-1. You will now see a HockeApp endpoint.
+1. You will now see a HockeyApp endpoint.

     ![The HockeyApp endpoint](Images/vsts-hockeyapp-connection.png "The HockeyApp endpoint")